gaurav123444/exercise/docs.md

-Hello India.
+Hello India.!

 Hello world, this is new india and we are here to rule.!!

-what is going on?
+what is going on?!

-all is good.
+all is good.!

-my name is
+my name is!

-king is here
+king is here!